brooklynrail/brooklynrail-platform/content/events/2020/08/a-tribute-to-paul-kasmin.md

       Missouri, Armstrong graduated from Lake Forest College in Illinois with a BA in art history, having studied at the Université de Dijon and the Université de Paris, Sorbonne.
+  - person: david-nolan
+    event_bio: David Nolan founded David Nolan Gallery in 1987 in Soho, specializing in modern and contemporary works by an array of international artists working in a variety of media.
+The gallery’s original mission was to exhibit contemporary works on paper along with painting and sculptures by American and European artists, and to produce monographs together with tightly curated historical exhibitions.
+The first solo show at the gallery – an exhibition of early drawings by Sigmar Polke - was followed by presentations of now-canonical German artists, including Georg Baselitz, Martin Kippenberger, Dieter Roth, Gerhard Richter, Rosemarie Trockel and Albert Oehlen.
+In Spring 2020, the gallery announced its newest location on the Upper East Side in a historic townhouse built in 1902 by architectural firm Buchman and Fox, inaugurated with an exhibition of works on paper by Jorinde Voigt.
   - person: phong-h-bui
     event_bio: >-
       Phong H. Bui is an artist, writer, independent curator, and former